 Share On Social!

-For 30 years, a group of small clinics have provided primary healthcare to residents in Maricopa County, Ariz.
+For 30 years, a group of small community health centers have provided primary healthcare to residents in Maricopa County, Ariz.
 (30% Latino population).

-A few years ago, the leadership of those clinics—Dr. Avein Saaty Tafoya and Lisa Blue—recognized that local residents continued to face cultural, language, financial, and other barriers to proper comprehensive healthcare.
+A few years ago, center leaders Dr. Avein Saaty Tafoya and Lisa Blue recognized that local residents continued to face cultural, language, financial, and other barriers to proper comprehensive healthcare.

-They felt compelled to change the entire approach of their clinics.
+They felt compelled to change the entire approach of their centers.

-Today their new team—primary care physicians, specialists, health coaches, mental and behavioral health social workers, and others who connect families to insurance, health education, and more—provide more personalized care that engages patients in preventing health problems.
+Today their new team—primary care physicians, specialists, bilingual health coaches, mental and behavioral health social workers, and others who connect families to insurance, health education, and more—provides more personalized care that engages patients in preventing health problems.

 Latinos and Barriers to Healthcare